abnerjacobsen/skillport/guide/philosophy.md

 Skills use Anthropic's Agent Skills format:
 - Works with Claude Code natively
-- Works with any MCP client via SkillPod
+- Works with any MCP client via SkillSouko
 - Plain Markdown + YAML (no lock-in)

 ### 4. Searchable by Default